Sales and marketing may seem similar, but a fine line differentiates the two.

 Sounds simple, right?

-Let's delve into the top 4 differences between these two business functions and how they can be aligned to work together.
+Let’s delve into the top 4 differences between these two business functions and how they can align to work together.

 Sales Vs Marketing

 To ensure that the marketing and sales teams are on the same page for the organization’s greater good, it’s essential to understand the basic elements of each department.

 When drawing plans, both teams must keep the company’s overall goals and initiatives in mind.
 This acts as a guide to their different activities.